 Upon registration of an offender, the TTPD forwards a notice, along with identifying information to campus officials.
 Additionally, the TTPD maintains links to local, county, state and federal agency websites that provide public access to sex offender data.
+Sex offender information should not be used to harass or commit any crime against a sex offender.
+Public safety is best served when registered sex offenders are not concealing their location to avoid harassment.
 Relevant websites where registered offender data may be found at the following links: